+Meeting Date Requested: Sept 30, 2020 Agenda Item (if applicable): 10.6.2

+Name of Individual(s):

+Lisa Stokes

-Meeting Date R equested Sept 30, 2020 Agenda Item (i if applicable): 10.6 .2 Name of Individual(s): Lisa Stokes Position/Title: Member of BikeBrampton Organization/Person being represented: BikeBrampton Full Address for Contact: : Telephone: Email: Subject Matter to be Discussed: BikeBrampton position on 10.6.2 report & Videos showing urban should versus buffered bike lanes Action Requested: That council direct that bike lanes, rather than urban shoulders, be installed on current and future repaving projects A formal presentation will accompany my delegation: Presentation format: ☐ PowerPoint File (.ppt) ☐ Adobe File or equivalent (.pdf) ☐ Other: ☐ Other: Additional printed information/materials will be distributed with my delegation: Yes No Attached Note: Delegates are requested to provide to the City Clerk's Office well in advance of the meeting date: (i) 25 copies of all background material and/or presentations for publication with the meeting agenda and /or distribution at the meeting, and (ii) the electronic file of the presentation to ensure compatibility with corporate equipment.
-Submit by Email Once this completed form is received by the City Clerk's Office, you will be contacted to confirm your placement on the appropriate meeting agenda.
+Position/Title: Member of BikeBrampton Organization/Person being represented: BikeBrampton Full Address for Contact Telephone: Email: Subject Matter to be Discussed: BikeBrampton position on 10.6.2 report & Videos showing urban should versus buffered bike lanes Action Requested: That council direct that bike lanes, rather than urban shoulders, be installed on current and future repaving projects A formal presentation will a ccompany my delegation: 🗌 Yes 🔀 No Presentation format: PowerPoint File (.ppt) Adobe File or equivalent (.pdf) Picture File (.jpg) X ideo File (.avi, .mpg) Other: Additional printed info ormatio on/materials will be distributed with my delegation: 🗌 Yes  No 🗌 Attached

+Note: Delegates are requested to provide to the City Clerk's Office well in advance of the meeting date: (i) 25 copies of all background material and/or presentations for publication with the meeting agenda and /or distribution at the meeting, and

+(ii) the electronic file of the presentation to ensure compatibility with corporate equipment.

+Once this completed form is received by the City Clerk's Office, you will be contacted to confirm your placement on the appropriate meeting agenda.

 Personal information on this form is collected under authority of the Municipal Act, SO 2001, c.25 and/or the Planning Act, R.S.O.
-1990, c.P.13 and will be used in the preparation of the applicable council/committee agenda and will be attached to the agenda and publicly available at the meeting and om the

-Wellington Street West, Brampton, Ontario, L6Y 4R2, tel.
+1990, c.P.13 and will be used in the preparation of the applicable council/committee agenda and will be attached to the agenda and publicly available at the meeting and om the City's website.
+Questions about the collection of personal information should be directed to the Deputy City Clerk, Council and Administrative Services, 2 Wellington Street West, Brampton, Ontario, L6Y 4R2, tel.
 905-874-2115.